imagekit-samples/quickstart/ios/README.md

 ### Important Note
-Since iOS enforces `App Transport Security`, for the purposes for the demo, the project has `http://localhost:8080` as an exception to it.
+Since iOS enforces `App Transport Security`, for the demo, the project has `http://localhost:8080` as an exception.

 If the following error is encountered `Transport security has blocked a cleartext HTTP (http://) resource load since it is insecure.
 Temporary exceptions can be configured via your app's Info.plist file.`, the following code should be added to `Info.plist` file
 ```xml